TheCooperMan/ElFadliIsmail/README.md

 ## Languages used ?

-for the momment I'm using HTML and CSS.
+for the moment I'm using HTML and CSS.

 ## IDE used ?
 Visual Studio Code